 Motels are excellent for budget travelers.
 They are a cheap and easy way to get a good night’s sleep.
 In addition, most motels come with a continental breakfast.
-This means that you can get up and grab a decent bite to eat before heading on your way.
+This means you can get up and grab a decent bite before heading on your way.

 Motels are usually only one or two stories high, extending lengthwise instead of by height.
-This is fantastic for motorists because it means that they can usually park right outside of their door.
+This is fantastic for motorists because they can usually park right outside their door.

 Motels are perfect for people who are road tripping given their convenient location along major roads, the ability to park your car right next to the door, and lower prices.
-They almost always have availability, meaning you can walk right in and get a room for the night.
+They are always available, meaning you can walk right in and get a room for the night.

-Most road trippers tend to stay in motels because they can arrive in the evening, grab a cheap room, get some rest, eat a light breakfast, and then head off without the worry of booking in advance or hidden costs.
+Most road-trippers stay in motels because they can arrive in the evening, grab a cheap room, rest, eat a light breakfast, and then head off without worrying about booking in advance or hidden costs.